 Changing the qisas law might seem more challenging.
-Partly because the Iranian authorities consider death sentence for murder (qisas: retribution in kind) as a red line which should not be crossed.
-The Iranian authorities claim that qisas (retribution in kind) is a private right which the authorities cannot deny or control.
+Partly because the Iranian authorities consider the death sentence for murder (qisas: retribution in kind) as a red line that should not be crossed.
+The Iranian authorities claim that qisas (retribution in kind) is a private right that the authorities cannot deny or control.
 On November 11, 2017, following the first round of Iran - EU talks after the nuclear negotiations, Iranian Deputy Foreign Minister Majid Takht-Ravanchi told the Iranian media: “The Islamic Republic of Iran will not cross its red lines, especially regarding capital punishment and qisas (retribution) in human rights talks with the European Union”.
 Moreover, most of the retentionist countries still practice the death penalty for murder and therefore, it would take longer to establish a broad international consensus around a total abolition for murder cases.
 However, supporting the abolitionist Iranian civil society might lead to a significant reduction in the number of qisas executions.

 The Copenhagen Post, 9 April 2013: Denmark ends Iranian drug crime support